Zararazzaq04/image-to-art-neural-style-transfer/README.md

 - PIL

 ## Results
-The model successfully transforms input images into artistic versions while preserving content structure.
+The model successfully transforms input images into artistic styles while preserving content structure and color consistency.

 See:
 - Output_Samples.pdf for visual results